trallnag/prometheus-fastapi-instrumentator/README.md

 * Status codes are grouped into `2xx`, `3xx` and so on.
 * Requests without a matching template are grouped into the handler `none`.

-If one of these does presets does not suit your needs you can simply tweak the instrumentator with one of the many parameters or roll your own metrics.
+If one of these presets does not suit your needs you can simply tweak the instrumentator with one of the many parameters or roll your own metrics.

 ---